Community Service Work-Study

 - Send a copy of a 501(c)3 letter, or tax exempt letter in the case of government agencies, to confirm non-profit status

-- Pay 25% of the student’s wages as billed each semester by MIT Student Financial Services.
-An additional 8% employees benefits charge is applied during the summer.
+- Pay 25% of the student’s wages (plus 8% employees benefits charge during the summer) as billed each semester by the MIT Student Financial Services.
 Invoices must be paid within a month of the billing date.

-- Fax time sheets to the Public Service Center every Friday by 3:00pm.
-For weekend hours, sheets can be faxed in by 10:00am Monday at the latest.
-Late time sheets will result in student pay being delayed a week, and in some cases it may become your responsibility to pay the student the full wage.
+- Scan and email time sheets to the Priscilla King Gray Public Service Center at firstname.lastname@example.org every Friday by 3 pm.
+For weekend hours, sheets can be sent in by 10 am Monday at the latest.
+Late time sheets will result in student pay being delayed, and in some cases it may become your responsibility to pay the student the full wage.

-- Restrict the student’s work to no more than 20 hours a week during term-time or 40 hours a week during the summer.
+- Restrict the student’s work to no more than 20 hours a week during term-time or 40 hours/week during the summer/IAP.
 Overtime is not permitted.
-Any hours above 40 in this work-study position or in combination with other MIT employment will result in wage charges increased to time and a half.
+Any hours above 40 - in this work-study position or in combination with other MIT employment - will result in wage charges increased to time and a half.

-- Plan a site visit with the Community Engagement Administrator if organization is in the Boston area.
+- Plan a site visit with the Community Employment Administrator if organization is in the Boston area.

-- Respond to regular check-ins from the Community Engagement Administrator
+- Respond to monthly check-ins from the Community Employment Administrator.